shilohai1/voidr.health/src/blogs/02-understanding-migraines.md

 ### 3. Chronic Migraine
 - Occurs 15 or more days/month for at least 3 months
-- Often evolves from episodic migraines
+- Often evolves from episodes of migraines
 - May include medication overuse headache

 ### 4. Vestibular Migraine